$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: B->V form factors from light-cone sum rules

 The two sum rule specific parameters are the Borel parameter $M^2$ and the effective continuum threshold $s_0$.
-For reasons of consistency the Borel parameter is to be chosen at an extremum (c.f. appendix \ref{app:borel}) which serves as a quality control parameter.
+For reasons of consistency the Borel parameter is to be chosen at an extremum (cf.~appendix \ref{app:borel}) which serves as a quality control parameter.
 The continuum threshold is more problematic and the final result does depend on the choice.
 Hence our recipe for the error analysis is to assume a sizeable uncertainty for the continuum threshold.
-The new ingredient of our analysis is that we have argued that the \eom results in correlations between the continuum thresholds; (c.f. appendix \ref{app:corr2} for an elaborate discussion).
-The correlations used are summarised in and in between eqs.~\eqref{eq:corr1} and \eqref{eq:corr2}.
-More precisely the correlation of the continuum thresholds is such that their relative uncertainty is $1 \GeV^2$ which has to be compared to their individual uncertainty of $2\GeV^2$ or the uncertainty of their sum which is close to $4 \GeV^2$.
-The influence of the Borel parameter on the light-cone sum rule is negligible as compared to the continuum threshold of the light-cone sum rule and we therefore do not vary them separately for each form factor.
-The Borel parameter dependence of the $f_B$-sum rule is sizeable and is taken into account and contributes to the uncertainty of the normalisation of the form factors.
-The intermediate states in the light-cone and the $f_B$ sum rule are the same since they couple to the same interpolating current $J_B$.
+The new ingredient of our analysis is that we have argued that the \eom results in correlations between continuum thresholds of certain FFs; (cf.~ appendix \ref{app:corr2} for an elaborate discussion).
+The correlations used are summarised in and in between Eqs.~\eqref{eq:corr1} and \eqref{eq:corr2}.
+The correlation of the continuum thresholds are such that the relative uncertainty is $1 \GeV^2$ which has to be compared to the individual uncertainty of $2\GeV^2$ or the uncertainty of their sum which is close to $4 \GeV^2$.
+The influence of the Borel parameter on the light-cone sum rule is negligible as compared to the continuum threshold of the light-cone sum rule and we therefore do not vary them separately for each FF.
+The Borel parameter dependence of the $f_B$-sum rule is sizeable and is taken into account and contributes to the uncertainty of the normalisation of the FFs.
+The intermediate states for the light-cone and the $f_B$ sum rule are the same since they couple to the same interpolating current $J_B$.
 It would therefore seem absurd, or contradictive to the method, if the corresponding continuum thresholds were far apart.
-We implement this reasoning by correlating $s_0^{ f_B}$ and $s_0^{\rm LC}$ at the $50\%$-level which implies that the uncertainty on the difference is $2\GeV^2$; a factor of $\sqrt{2}$ lower than without correlation.
+We implement this reasoning by correlating $s_0^{ f_B}$ and $s_0^\mathrm{LC}$ at the $50\%$-level which implies that the uncertainty on the difference is $2\GeV^2$; a factor of $\sqrt{2}$ lower than without correlations.